 If you have never been involved in a court case before (and, maybe even if you have) you might not really know what being held “in contempt of court” means.
 You know it sounds bad.
 You know it’s not something you necessarily want to do.
 But, just what is “contempt of court?”

 In the context of a divorce case, being held in contempt of court generally means that you (or whoever is being held in contempt of court) either did something the judge ordered you not to do, or you didn’t do something the judge ordered you to do.
-You violated a court order.
+It may also mean that you did something in court that was in appropriate.
+(For example, swearing at the judge or taking a swing at your ex in open court can both land you in jail for contempt.)

-In other words, you disrespected the court’s authority.
+In other words, you can be held in contempt of court when you disrespect the court’s authority.

 What if the Court Order Doesn’t Make Sense?